Vardhaman-Jain1103/Leetcode-solutions/README.md

     return dummy.next;
   }
 };
-//Given is the C++ solution for the addition of two linked list numbers
+//Given soltuion is the C++ solution for the addition of two linked list numbers